DouglasdeMoura/douglasmoura.dev-next/src/database/posts/2023-08-30_pgltwbdkto3gado_the-minimum-you-need-to-know-to-test-your-apis-with-curl.md

 ---
 id: pgltwbdkto3gado
 locale: en-US
-title: The minimum you need to know to test your APIs with CURL
+title: 'The minimum you need to know to test your APIs with CURL'
 created: 2023-08-30 18:41:29.529Z
 updated: 2024-06-02 00:25:38.664Z
 tags: curl, API, HTTP